gab3030/ez-sender/README.md

 ### Note

+- Please help me by contributing star, fork, and follow my github, and not recode it by removing copyright
-For those who have feature suggestions or bug reports can send to https://www.facebook.com/mukhlisakbr
+- For those who have feature suggestions or bug reports can send to https://www.facebook.com/mukhlisakbr